-Modeling the Interactions of Pedestrians
+Modeling the Waiting Behavior of Pedestrians

 When pedestrians are moving in a crowd they interact with each other.
 In order to simulate these intaractions models need to be developed.